-Why Huskies Don’t Make Good Guard Dogs
+5 Reasons Why Huskies Don’t Make Good Guard Dogs

-Huskies aren’t naturally suspicious or aggressive ⭐
+2. Huskies are not suspicious or aggressive

-Traits that will make an effective guard dog is being somewhat suspicious of strangers.
+One trait that will make an effective guard dog is being somewhat suspicious of strangers.
 Huskies do not typically demonstrate this kind of behavior upon seeing someone they are not familiar with.

 At the sight of an intruder entering your property, it’s likely your husky will dash over and jump up licking and trying to play, rather than guarding their territory.